-Town Meeting Date Article # Description of Change Action Action by Attorney General and Date 5/22/2017 27 Amend Section 2.02.00 NONCONFORMING USES AND STRUCTURES , by adding Paragraph C. after the existing Section 2.02.00 Paragraph B. Approved Unanimously at Town Meeting 5/22/2017 Approved 8/28/2017 10/30/2017 32 Amend SECTION VI, DEFINITIONS , 6.01.00 PURPOSE, 6.01.01 Definitions Listing , by removing the existing definition of the term Frontage in its entirety, and by removing the existing term Lot Frontage and its definition in their entirety, and inserting in their place a revised definition of the term Frontage .
-Approved Unanimously at Town Meeting 10/30/2017 Approved 1/29/2018 10/30/2017 33 Amend the Zoning Bylaws, and Zoning Bylaws Map relative to large-scale ground-mounted solar photovoltaic installations, by amending SECTION III, SPECIAL USE REGULATIONS, 3.12.00 LARGE SCALE SOLAR PHOTOVOLTAIC, 3.12.02 Applicability, second paragraph, by adding the following text (consisting of two sentences) immediately after the existing second sentence of said paragraph: Approved Unanimously at Town Meeting 10/30/2017 Approved 1/29/2018
+Town Meeting Date Article # Description of Change Action Action by Attorney General and Date 5/22/2017 27 Amend Section 2.02.00 NONCONFORMING USES AND STRUCTURES , by adding Paragraph C. after the existing Section 2.02.00 Paragraph B. Unanimously Approved Approved 8/28/17 10/30/2017 32 Amend SECTION VI, DEFINITIONS, 6.01.00 PURPOSE, 6.01.01 Definitions Listing, Unanimously Approved Approved 1/29/18 by removing the existing definition of the term Frontage in its entirety, and by removing the existing term Lot Frontage and its definition in their entirety, and inserting in their place a revised definition of the term Frontage .
+10/30/2017 33 Amend the Zoning Bylaw and Zoning Map relative to large-scale ground-mounted solar photovoltaic installations, by amending SECTION III, SPECIAL USE REGULATIONS, 3.12.00 LARGE SCALE SOLAR PHOTOVOLTAIC, 3.12.02 Applicability, second paragraph, by adding the following text (consisting of two sentences) immediately after the existing second sentence of said paragraph: Unanimously Approved Approved 1/29/18